 Geographic Information System (GIS)

+We offer free access to our publicly available data via ArcGIS Online (links below).
 Because of the potential for vandalism and looting, archaeological site locations are not publicly available.
-However, this information is shared with a variety of local governments, agencies, tribal governments and academic institutions by means of a Memorandum of Understanding (MOU) to ensure state and federal laws are followed.
-Please contact Lance Wollwage at (360) 586-3536 or email@example.com for more information about obtaining a MOU.
+However, archaeological information is shared with a variety of local governments, agencies, tribal governments and academic institutions by means of a Memorandum of Understanding (MOU) to ensure state and federal laws are followed.
+Please contact Lance Wollwage at (360) 890-2616 or firstname.lastname@example.org for more information about obtaining a MOU.

 DAHP has developed several GIS layers (Metadata) for inventoried historic properties and registered historic sites.
 The following non-archaeological GIS layers are available for download without a DAHP data sharing agreement:

 - Historic General Land Office Plat Maps - Map Service is temporarily unavailable.
 Some of the maps can be viewed in Wisaard.

 - GLO Trails

 - GLO Surveyor Information - thanks to Jerry Olson for his kind permission to access his material

 These GIS layers are updated on a quarterly basis.

 For general information about our GIS program contact Morgan McLemore at (360) 972-4007 or Morgan.McLemore@dahp.wa.gov.